-Your monthly accountant won’t just prepare your tax return, they will also help you plan for your tax liability all year round.
+Your monthly accountant won’t just prepare your tax return like an annual accountant does; they will also help you plan for your tax liability all year round.
 That way, you won’t be hit with surprises on your tax return.
 They will also ensure you are in compliance with all changing tax laws and represent you in case of an audit.

 Not to mention, a full and proper tax strategy includes tax planning, tax projections, and tax preparation.
 An annual accountant can't help you with tax strategy because they are only in your books once a year, but tax strategy is a major selling point of monthly accounting.

 When it comes to an accounting service, you really do get what you pay for.
 Your accountant shouldn’t just be a business expense; it should be a true investment in your company.